ttkk1024/TCPL4/PartI.md

 This whirlwind tour of C++'s facilites aims to give the reader a taste of what C++ offers.
 In particular, it should convince readers that C++ has come a long way since the first, second, and third editions of this book.

+#### 1.1.2 Basic Facilities

+Part II focuses on the subset of C++ that supports the styles of programming traditionally done in C and similar languages.
+It introduces the notions of type,object, scope and storage.
+It presents the fundamentals of computation: expressions, statements and functions.
+Modulrity -- as supported by namscpacs, source files and exception handling - is also discussed:

+- Chapter 6
+Types and Decalarations: Fundamental types,naming,scopes,initialization, simple type deduction, object lifetimes, and type aliases
+- Chapter 7
+Pointers, Arrays, and References
+- Chapter 8
+Structures, Unions, and Enumerations
+- Chapter 9
+Statements: Declarations as statements, Selection statements(if and switch),iteration statements(for, while, and do), goto, and comments
+- Chapter 10
+Expressions: A desk caculator example, survey fo operators, constant expressions, and implicit type conversion
+- Chapter 11
+Select Operations: Logical operators, the conditional expression, increment and decrement, free store(new and delete), {}-lists, lambda expressions, and explicit type conversion(static_cast and const_cast)